OnePageCRM/OnePageCRM.github.io/_posts/2018-09-27-a-brief-history-of-time-zones.md

 As the issue was somewhat of a large refactor to the codebase, I feel it's necessary to formally thank some folks for really great work which directly helped us solve these problems.

 Huge thanks to:
-* -> [Stephen Colebourne] for authoring, curating and backporting a truly fantastic set of APIs
+* -> <a target="_blank" href="https://github.com/jodastephen">Stephen Colebourne</a> for authoring, curating and backporting a truly fantastic set of APIs
-* -> [Jake Wharton] for porting the [backport] over to Android (providing a sensible and efficient alternative to loading the time zone information from a JAR file)
+* -> <a target="_blank" href="https://github.com/JakeWharton">Jake Wharton</a> for porting the <a target="_blank" href="https://github.com/JakeWharton/ThreeTenABP">backport</a> over to Android (providing a sensible and efficient alternative to loading the time zone information from a JAR file)
-* -> [Basil Bourque] for giving one of those [answers] on stackoverflow which deserves bounty, but sadly has not even received the most upvotes
+* -> <a target="_blank" href="https://stackoverflow.com/users/642706/basil-bourque">Basil Bourque</a> for giving one of those <a target="_blank" href="https://stackoverflow.com/a/22126586/5096103">answers</a> on stackoverflow which deserves bounty, but sadly has not even received the most upvotes

 <br>